 Asahi Sake Brewery [Niigata]

 Founded in 1830, Asahi Shuzo has been a running brewery for nearly 200 years.
 They pride themselves on the use of water from underground veins and delicious rice.
+The brewery tour at Asahi includes a 60-minute tour of the production process, which can only happen in certain seasons.

-The brewery tour at Asahi includes a 60-minute tour of the production process which can happen on certain seasons, but also have a 20 minute tour that is held year round.
-On this tour, you will visit three different storage buildings, the Momiji, Hotaru and Inaho warehouses, as well as an overview of the sake brewing process and history.
+However, there is also a 20-minute tour that is held year-round.
+On this tour, you will visit three different storage buildings: the Momiji, Hotaru, and Inaho warehouses, as well as receive an overview of the sake brewing process and history.
+They also offer an online brewery tour in case you are unable to visit the brewery itself.

 Address: 880-1 Asahi, Nagaoka-shi, Niigata 949-5494